 Use of Grants and Importance of Information Security

-The subsidy from the Arts Council Tokyo was mainly used for screening and planning expenses, personnel expenses, and advertising expenses, but compared to other film festivals, information security expenses also accounted for a larger proportion of the Tokyo International Deaf Film Festival.
+Arts Council Tokyo subsidies were mainly used for screening and planning costs, personnel costs, and advertising expenses, but compared to general film festivals, the Tokyo International Deaf Film Festival also accounted for a large proportion of information security expenses.

-"At the second festival, about 15% of the total budget was spent on information security.
-When we were looking for interpreters for Japanese Sign Language, International Sign Language, and American Sign Language, we had to look for someone who not only had technical skills, but also could learn the background of the movies."
-(Makihara)
+"In the second film festival, about 15% of the total budget was spent on information security, and when securing interpreters for Japan Sign Language, International Sign Language, American Sign Language, etc., it was necessary to find people who could properly learn not only about technical skills but also about the background of the screened films."

 In addition, UD Talk, which transcribes and displays the voice during the talk in real time, is used to guarantee information in Japanese and English.
 Since many elderly Deaf people cannot understand the meaning of (Co-directors: Su Qing, Meina/2010/China), which unravels the ancient history of China, even if they read the subtitles, the film was screened with a sign language speaker in cooperation with an association for enjoying films with the Deaf.
 We also commissioned an audio guide for Helen Keller's Whirlpool (Co-directors: Kate Baxter and Elizabeth Dixon/2017/UK) for visually impaired and deaf-blind audiences.